MaxWinterstein/toogoodtogo-ha-mqtt-bridge/README.md

 ```

 `polling_schedule` sets the polling intervall in cron notation.
 For more Infomation have a look here: https://crontab.guru/

+`intense_fetch` sets the intense fetch intervall and period of time

 `timezone` (optional) as TooGoodToGo provides its times as UTC we format it to local time.
 See [Wikipedia](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) for valid values.